shannontjoa/auguang-website/content/contact.md

 menu: main
 ---

+Visiting hours are from 11.30 am - 2.30 pm every Sunday.

-Please call or email for visiting hours
+Please email us for alternative visiting times and other inquiries.

 1120 Anzac Parade, Maroubra NSW 2035